loda-lang/loda-programs/programs/oeis/list3.md

 * [A162024](http://oeis.org/A162024) ([L09 program](162/A162024.asm)): Number of n X n binary arrays with rows and columns, considered as binary numbers, in nondecreasing order, and all but the outermost row or column zero.
 * [A162147](http://oeis.org/A162147) ([L06 program](162/A162147.asm)): a(n) = n*(n+1)*(5*n+4)/6.
 * [A162148](http://oeis.org/A162148) ([L08 program](162/A162148.asm)): a(n) = n*(n+1)*(5*n+7)/6.
+* [A162154](http://oeis.org/A162154) ([L32 program](162/A162154.asm)): Odd-indexed terms are the number of consecutive prime numbers until a composite, even-indexed terms are the number of consecutive composite numbers until a prime.
 * [A162177](http://oeis.org/A162177) ([L06 program](162/A162177.asm)): a(n) is the number of composite numbers that are smaller than A008578(n).
 * [A162194](http://oeis.org/A162194) ([L04 program](162/A162194.asm)): Sum of divisors of nonprime number A018252(n).
 * [A162213](http://oeis.org/A162213) ([L07 program](162/A162213.asm)): a(n) = the smallest positive multiple of n with exactly n digits when written in binary.